• Skip to primary navigation

 Grilled garlic is a super tasty, unique garnish or condiment for so many dishes.
 I love topping meat stews with it, and it's divine in salads, pastas and over steak or chicken.

-What to Serve it:
+What to Serve with it:

 • Tomato Turmeric Cabbage Stew